michaelneale/chat-at-home/README.md

 # Run Ollama Chat type GUI as desktop app

+"why do something with a shell script you can do with a rust app"

 "Mom can we have ChatGPT" "No, we have chatgpt at home".

 ChatGPT at home: